Work satisfaction and material success in life come largely from completing important tasks.

 - Solving the Procrastination Puzzle: A Concise Guide to Strategies for Change by Timothy A. Pychyl

-I took some of the best ideas from these books and sprinkled them with my personal observations.
+I took some of the best ideas from these books and sprinkled them with my observations.
 In the list below I share quick tips for stopping procrastination and achieving high productivity.
 Enjoy and then get back to work.

 9 Tips On How To Stop Procrastination: